Class has started at chatbot school. Chatbots are attending their AI lessons, and getting smarter each day via the teacher that is machine learning.

 Chatbots come in two main flavours.
 The first is the standard rule-based bot that completes scripted actions based on keywords.
 The second is the AI-powered chatbot, which uses machine learning to converse more naturally.

 Currently, the rule-based chatbots are a popular ecommerce tool for routine customer service requests.
 This is because they’re easy to build, and though simplistic, can get basic tasks done.
-But as AI has advanced significantly, and continues to improve through 2018, it’s highly likely that we’ll see a rise of the more complex machine learning chatbots.
+But as AI has advanced significantly, and continues to improve, it’s highly likely that we’ll see a rise of the more complex machine learning chatbots.

 Introducing machine learning chatbots